Chart Color Schemes

 Voyager Point features high concentrations of family households, with a higher-than-average median household size

 Family households constitute 93.3% of all households, including 58.5% couples with children, 27.2% couples without children, and 6.5% single parent families.
-Non-family households account for 6.7%, with lone person households at 6.3%.
-Group households comprise 0%.
+Non-family households comprise the remaining 6.7%, with lone person households at 6.3% and group households at 0%.
 The median household size is 3.3 people, larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households